-Western Oregon is a region with many micro-climates as it includes the Willamette Valley which is nestled between the coastal mountains and Cascade mountain range.
 Shonnard’s Nursery serves folks predominantly living in central Willamette Valley and the mid- Oregon coast range.
-This region of Oregon experiences mild temperatures due to it’s classification as a maritime climate.
+This region of Oregon experiences mild temperatures due to it’s classification as a maritime climate, thus allows for great growing potential!
 Learn more about Western Oregon climate zones HERE.

 So when thinking about what plants you want to grow this summer (and when daydreaming about a tropical getaway while it’s raining in July), consider inviting a few familiar tropical plants to your garden and create your own paradise at home.